 (…existing texts…)

 e) When dot11FMSActivated is false and ReceiveDTIMs is true, the STA shall wake up early enough to be able to receive either every non-STBC DTIM or every STBC DTIM sent by the AP of the BSS.
+Furhter, the STA shall wake up early enough before the target transmission time of group addressed BUs calculated from non-STBC DTIM (see 11.2.3.1 General) if the non-STBC DTIM indicates existence of buffered group addressed BUs and the target transmission time of group addressed BUs is not equal to non-STBC DTIM.When dot11FMSActivated is true and ReceiveDTIMs is true and the STA has been granted by the AP an alternate delivery interval for a multicast stream, the STA shall wake up before the non-STBC DTIM or STBC DTIM having Current Count of FMS Counter field set to 0 for that particular FMS stream.

-When dot11FMSActivated is true and ReceiveDTIMs is true and the STA has been granted by the AP an alternate delivery interval for a multicast stream, the STA shall wake up before the non-STBC DTIM or STBC DTIM having Current Count of FMS Counter field set to 0 for that particular FMS stream.
+A STA may go to doze state after receiving the non-STBC DTIM if the non-STBC DTIM indicates existence of buffered group addressed BUs and the target transmission time of group addressed BUs is not equal to non-STBC DTIM.

 (…existing texts…)